 A wide variety of USB Hubs can be used.
 An OTG cable can be used to convert the microUSB OTG input to a USB Type A. Depending on the number and type of devices being connected, it is recommended to use an external powered USB Hub.

-O BlisSTer não foi integrado ao projeto original do MiSTer, because the project leader has some resistance to some unopened aspects of BlisSTer.
+BlisSTer was not integrated into the original MiSTer project, because the project leader has some resistance to some unopened aspects of BlisSTer.
 Because of this, support for the LLAPI protocol is not implemented in the cores available in the branch official.
 Versions with LLAPI support need to be obtained separately.

 A keyboard can be used to configure MiSTer and can be mapped to perform the functions of controllers and mice.
 It can even be dispensed with on a daily basis, since controllers can also be used for menu navigation, and the IO board buttons can be used for some basic functions.